Join Us

 Etiology

 Any condition that causes compression or irritation of a spinal nerve root can result in radicular symptoms.
-In younger patients, typically in the third and fourth decade, disc trauma and herniation are the most frequent causes of impingement.[4]
+In younger patients, typically in their third and fourth decade, disc trauma and herniation are the most frequent causes of impingement.
 With increasing age, the causation is degenerative.
 Disc degeneration is the most common cause in the fifth and sixth decades.
-In the seventh decade, causation stems from foraminal narrowing due to arthritic change.
+In the seventh decade, causation stems from foraminal narrowing due to arthritic changes.

 Epidemiology